 Accurate mapping of problems and diagnoses: opportunities and challenges

 Accurate documentation of a patient’s problem list is critical for improving clinical outcomes and optimizing reimbursement in today’s healthcare environment.
-Accurately capturing this important patient information at the point of care is especially important as this information has the power to influence multiple downstream healthcare operations, from financial planning and billing to care coordination and population health initiatives.
+Accurately capturing this important patient information at the point of care is especially important as this information has the power to impact the safety of patients and multiple downstream healthcare operations, from financial planning and billing to care coordination and population health initiatives.

 When compiled accurately and thoroughly, problem lists have the potential to immediately align multi-disciplinary treatment efforts as patients are triaged from unit to unit or provider to provider.
 Because of this, problem lists have been a primary focus area for establishing regulatory requirements around improving electronic exchange of critical patient data.

-Clinical and financial leaders must prioritize appropriate documentation to ensure accuracy of patient problem lists, to avoid negative downstream impacts related to analytics, clinical decision support, and reimbursement.
+Clinical and financial leaders must prioritize appropriate documentation to ensure accuracy of patient problem lists, to avoid negative downstream impacts related to analytics, clinical decision support, and healthcare compliance and reimbursement.
 Incomplete and inaccurate documentation puts healthcare organizations at risk of experiencing:

 - Inaccurate diagnoses because of lack of specificity